GDPR: how can I protect my data correctly?

 When you collect personal data and then anonymise them, this processing constitutes anonymisation under the GDPR.
 Anonymisation means that the data subject (the individual to whom the data relates) can no longer be identified and it is not possible to re-identify the data subject.
 Please note that the natural person may not easily be re-identified if someone, for example, were to link this dataset with another dataset.

-If anonymisation is not possible, it is advisable to separate the personal data as quickly as possible from the research data (pseudonymisation).
-The key file must be kept in a separate and safe place, and should preferably be encrypted.
-Only the researchers involved have daily access to the pseudonymised data.
+If anonymisation is not possible (or desirable), it is advisable to separate the personal data as quickly as possible from the research data (pseudonymisation).
+The key file that contains the link between the research data and the personal data must be kept in a separate and safe place, and should preferably be encrypted.
+For daily use, the pseudonymised data set is preferably used instead of the non-pseudonymised data set.
 Access to raw personal data is highly restricted.

 The use of encryption for storage or data transfer is also strongly recommended by the GDPR.
 You can choose to encrypt one or more files or to encrypt the entire system disk of your laptop or computer.
 For an overview of the different encryption options, be sure to check out the encryption manual for researchers.